 REVIEW THE AUTOMATION OF YOUR DOORS

-This should really be point 1 on the list because it’s where we would recommend you always start.
+This should really be point 1 on the list because it’s where we would recommend you always start and you can refer to our Activation Guide for even more information.
 Ask – how are the doors being used and are we making it as safe, easy and simple as possible for the operators to help them avoid crashing into the rapid doors?
 Here are a few common issues:

 Remote controls, using remote control fobs to operate speed doors is a very popular option.
 However it can present issues, for example if the buttons on the fob are small the operator might not click the button fully and therefore may crash into the door.
 Additionally remote control fobs are dependent on the operators timing and they may simply leave it too late!
 One potential solution here might be to use a remote push button fixed to the forklift which makes it easier for the operator.
 We would also recommend considering a TOF spot laser sensor instead of a remote control as this means you can decide and fix the activation point and range.